 While the footprint of residential elevators has been reduced significantly in the past few years, many homeowners neglect to realize that in order for an elevator to be installed, there needs to be significant space available.
 The construction of an elevator shaft can limit the location of the elevator to certain parts of the home or make the installation of a traditional elevator impossible.
 There are non-traditional options available that include a through the floor elevator and inclined platform lifts.

 What are Your Aging in Place Goals?

 Knowing what you want to accomplish by making a significant improvement like an elevator to your home can help you decide whether or not it is a wise investment.
 Having a clear idea of what it means to you to stay in your home, be able to maintain your independence and knowing what your mobility concerns will be as you age in your home can help drive the decision to add an elevator to your property or to choose another means of accessibility instead.

 - Does a Residential Elevator Increase Value in a Home?

 The addition of an elevator to your home can increase the resale value of the property, for the right home buyer.
 Making this substantial and permanent home modification can be attractive to buyers who are looking to purchase an accessible home.
 On the flip side, some buyers may be turned off by the cost of having an elevator in the home and what was meant to be a home improvement could work against you when it’s time to sell.

 - How Long Do Residential Elevators Take to Install?

+Usually, a residential elevator can be ordered and installed with 4-8 weeks.
 Putting an elevator in your home requires more time for installation and construction than the addition of a vertical platform lift, a stair lift or an inclined platform lift.
 If you need an accessibility solution that can be installed fairly quickly, an elevator may not be able to be ready in time to meet your needs.

 - What’s the Home Elevator Construction Time